bhauman/lein-figwheel/README.md

 [API](https://github.com/bhauman/lein-figwheel/blob/master/sidecar/src/figwheel_sidecar/repl_api.clj)
 that makes it easy to start, stop and control Figwheel from Clojure.

-You will need to have `[figwheel-sidecar "0.4.1"]` in your dependencies.
+In order for the following examples to work, you will need to have `[figwheel-sidecar "0.4.1"]` in your dependencies.

-To start Figwheel from a script, you only need to require the `figwheel-sidecar.repl-api` and provide your build configuration to `figwheel-sidecar.repl-api/start-figwheel!` like so:
+To start Figwheel from a script, you will need to require the `figwheel-sidecar.repl-api` and provide your build configuration to `figwheel-sidecar.repl-api/start-figwheel!` like so: